 My name is Dan Larson.
 From 1978 to 1983 I was a reporter for the Topanga Messenger newspaper.
 The year 1978 was particularly busy for me.
 In addition to reporting for the Topanga Messenger, I became a Board Member of the Topanga Association for a Scenic Community (TASC).

 The most exciting event for me that year was my first visit to the Burro Flats Painted Cave at the Santa Susana Field Laboratory (SSFL).
 Part of the excitement was simply because it was so hard to get into.
-Fortunately, I was attending graduate school at CSUN where several of us had a good friend, Gwen Romani, a part-time professor in the Anthropology Department whose husband, John Romani, worked at Rocketdyne.
-He was able to arrange a special visit for some of us in June.
+Fortunately, I was attending graduate school at CUN where several of us had a good friend, Nancy Walter, a part-time Assistant Professor, whose husband, John Walter worked at Rocketdyne and got us into the SSFL and Burro Flats for our first visit in June of 1978.